cockroachdb/docs/v2.0/views.md

 RENAME VIEW
 ~~~

-It is not possible to change the `SELECT` statement executed by the view.
+It is not possible to change the stored query executed by the view.
 Instead, you must drop the existing view and create a new view.

 ### Removing Views